xebialabs-community/xld-xldeploy-plugin/README.md

 ## Build it

-Following options are available:
+Build needs some jar files from XLD installation.

+`XLDEPLOY_HOME=/path/to/xld-installation gradlew clean assemble`

-* *gradlew clean assemble*: Will generate a jar that can be installed.
+This command generates a jar that can be installed.

 ## XLD deployments